 However, such solutions work best in specialty stores such as the Apple Store, with a limited line of products, rather than department stores with a variety of products, he pointed out.

-Half of the 2,000 respondents to the survey would be more likely to shop at a retailer based on the technology its sales associates use to assist customers, the report said.
+The report said half of the 2,000 survey respondents would be more likely to shop at a retailer based on the technology its sales associates use to assist customers.

 “A couple of” software vendors do offer a complete omnichannel platform with a front end that takes orders and a back end that connects with the fulfillment side, and “many others” are working on a similar solution, Cooke said.